 Working with the National Alzheimer’s Coordinating Center (NACC), and the National Centralized Repository for Alzheimer’s Disease and Related Dementias (NCRAD), the ADGC identifies well-characterized AD/ADRD patients and cognitively unaffected controls from the Alzheimer’s Disease Research Centers (ADRCs).
 The ADGC collaborates with numerous other studies to generate a large multiethnic subject collection, with harmonized genetic and phenotype data in order to perform coordinated analyses of both early and late-onset AD genetics.
 The ADGC generates or acquires genome-wide array data for all cohorts, and whole genome sequence (WGS) and whole exome sequence (WES) data when possible.

-ADGC African American Dataset
+ADGC African American Dataset:

 The Alzheimer’s Disease Genetics Consortium (ADGC) selected subjects from the National Institute on Aging (NIA) Alzheimer‘s Disease Centers (ADCs), the University of Miami/Duke University, the Multi-Institutional Research in Alzheimer’s Genetic Epidemiology (MIRAGE) Study, the Rush University Religious Orders Study (ROS) and Memory and Aging Project (MAP), and the Genetic and Environmental Risk Factors for Alzheimer’s Disease Among African Americans (GenerAAtions) Study.
 All individuals self-identified as African American and had a minimum age of 60 years at onset (cases) or last exam (cognitively-normal controls).
 The case and control status of subjects is based on the National Institute of Neurological and Communicative Disorders and Stroke—Alzheimer’s Disease and Related Disorders Association criteria.
 The John P. Hussman Institute for Human Genomics (HIHG) at the University of Miami Miller School of Medicine performed whole exome sequencing on 3200 samples.
 The Genome Center for Alzheimer’s Disease (GCAD) at the University of Pennsylvania processed the data using their standardized pipeline.

-Texas Alzheimer’s Research and Care Consortium (TARCC)
+Texas Alzheimer’s Research and Care Consortium (TARCC):

 Data from the Texas Alzheimer’s Research and Care Consortium (TARCC) includes cases enrolled at several major medical research institutions (as of 2013 this included Baylor College of Medicine, Texas Tech University Health Sciences Center, University of North Texas Health Science Center, The University of Texas Health Sciences Center at San Antonio, The University of Texas Southwestern Medical Center, and Texas A & M Health Science Center).